LuaLS/LLS-Addons/CONTRIBUTING.md

 To test changes from a pull request, you will have to clone that repository and checkout the branch being merged.

-Once you have the changes locally on your computer, you can [test the changes with the Lua Language Server](https://github.com/sumneko/lua-language-server/wiki/Libraries#link-to-workspace).
+Once you have the changes locally on your computer, you can test the changes with the Lua Language Server using [`workspace.library`](https://luals.github.io/wiki/settings#workspacelibrary).

 ### Adding an addon
 There are a few steps to adding your own addon.
 The process is still being worked on to try and make it as easy as possible.